Heritage bank business credit card. The limits, fees and need-to-knows

 If you’re on the hunt for a suitable business credit card in Australia, there are several offerings available.
 A mutual or ‘customer-owned’ bank, Heritage...

 An NIE is your unique Spanish tax identification number.
-You’ll need it to pay your taxes and for anything else that requires an official process, including renting or buying property, getting connected to utilities and opening a bank account.
+You’ll need it to pay your taxes and for anything else that requires an official process, including renting or buying property, getting connected to utilities and opening a business account to manage your finances.

 If you need a work permit and plan to start your own business, there are certain rules you must follow.

-You have to apply for your permit at the Spanish embassy or consulate in your home country.
+You have to apply for an Entrepreneur visa1 at the Spanish embassy or consulate in your home country.
 Besides the application, you’ll also need to provide the following documents:

 You’ll have to renew your work permit and prove you still fulfill all these conditions every year.
 However, after five years you can apply for long-term Spanish resident status.